selimanac/defold-modplayer/README.md

 #### player.build_path(full_path:string)

-Only required when developing on Defold.
+Only required when developing on Defold Editor.
 Don't set it when bundling.
 Passing empty string may cause crash.

 ```lua
 player.build_path("<FULL_PATH>/res/common/assets/") -- Set build path for working on Editor only